 What is Load Testing?

-.
-This type of testing involves the evaluation of software or system behaviour and response, under variant types of loads.
+Load Testing is the simplest forms of performance testing and is conducted to understand the behavior of the software or application under a specific expected load condition.
 These loads are based on end users actual demands that are expectable from them, while using the software product.

 The principle of load testing is to continuously increase the load on the software, until it reaches its threshold limit, and subsequently evaluating its performance and behaviour, with respect to these increments in the load.
-It is generally, performed to assess the system's behaviour in normal under normal and peek conditions, along with the estimation of maximum capacity of a software or system, to withstand the particular load.
+It is generally performed to assess how a system behaves under normal and peak conditions, while estimating its maximum capacity to withstand a particular load.

 - Utilization of the resources.